Learning to Translate Noise for Robust Image Denoising: Experiments

-\paragraph{Evaluation} To evaluate the generalization performance of our framework, we employ various real-world image denoising benchmarks.
+To evaluate the generalization performance of our framework, we employ various real-world image denoising benchmarks.
 We conduct experiments using SIDD validation dataset~\citep{abdelhamed2018high}, Poly~\citep{xu2018real}, CC~\citep{nam2016holistic}, HighISO~\citep{yue2019high}, iPhone, Huawei, Oppo, Sony, and Xiaomi~\citep{kong2023comparison}.
-The SIDD validation dataset consists of images with a resolution of 256$\times$256 pixels, while the Poly and CC datasets contain images with a resolution of $512 \times 512$ pixels.
+The SIDD validation dataset consists of 256$\times$256 images, while the Poly and CC datasets contain images with a resolution of $512 \times 512$ pixels.
 Images from HighISO, iPhone, Huawei, Oppo, Sony, and Xiaomi are $1024 \times 1024$ pixels in size.